Learning Lattice Quantum Field Theories with Equivariant Continuous Flows: Continuous Normalizing Flow

 Our choice for the basis function is $H(\phi)_1=\phi$ and $H(\phi)_f=\sin (\omega_f \phi)$ for $f\in \{2, ..., F\}$, namely a linear term combined with a sine expansion where $\omega \in \R^{F-1}$ are learnable frequencies, inspired by Fourier Features~\cite{tancik2020fourier}.
 This choice of basis functions is made in order to respect the global symmetry $\phi\mapsto -\phi$, as is done in \cite{Nicoli:2020njz}.
 In particular, the cosine function is prohibited by the symmetry.
 The functional dependence of \eqref{eq:our_model} on $\phi$ is also chosen so that the divergence of the vector field, necessary for computing the density of the resulting distribution $q$, can be easily computed analytically.
+Other choices of basis functions which respect the global symmetry are conceivable.
+Odd polynomials, in particular, may appear to be a natural choice; however, for these, we have found the training dynamics to be unstable.
+While our preliminary experiments have shown the trigonometric basis above to perform well for the $\phi^4$-theory in our range of coupling constants, the optimal choice will likely depend on the particular application.

 The time basis functions $K:[0,T]\to \R^D$ are chosen to be the first $D$ terms of a Fourier expansion on the interval $[0, T]$.
 This is chosen to allow for simple time-dependent dynamics.